jcantrill/workloads/docs/logging.md

 # Logging Workload

 Stress test the cluster logging and ElasticSearch operators.
+**NOTE**: This test is currently only configured to assign logtest pods to 1 worker node.

 ## Requirements